bardia-p/Elevator-Simulator/README.txt

-Iteration 0: Measure a Real Elevator (completed) Iteration 1: Establish Connections between the three subsystems (completed) Iteration 2: Adding the scheduler and Elevator Subsystem (completed) Iteration 3: Multiple Cars and System Distribution (current version)
+Iteration 0: Measure a Real Elevator (completed) Iteration 1: Establish Connections between the three subsystems (completed) Iteration 2: Adding the scheduler and Elevator Subsystem (completed) Iteration 3: Multiple Cars and System Distribution (completed) Iteration 4: Adding Error detection and correction (current version)
- - Divide the program so that is can run on three seperate computers and communicate using UDP.
-Iteration 4: Adding Error detection and correction Iteration 5: Measuring the Scheduler and predicting the performance
+ - Adding Error detection and correction.
+Iteration 5: Measuring the Scheduler and predicting the performance

 Design:
 For better understanding the design of the project please navigate to the "./diagrams" folder.
- - The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labelled "class_diagram_iter3.png".
+ - The UML class diagram for this iteration is located in "./diagrams/class_diagrams" labelled "class_diagram_iter4.png".
- - The sequence diagrams is located in "./diagram/sequence_diagrams" labelled: "iter3_sequence_diagram.jpg".
+ - The sequence diagrams is located in "./diagram/sequence_diagrams" labelled: "iter4_sequence_diagram.jpg".
  - The state diagrams are located in "./diagrams/state_diagrams" as follows:
       - "elevator_state_machine.jpg"
       - "scheduler_state_machine.jpg"

 Contents:
  - Package ElevatorSimulator
+      - ErrorGenerator.java : The class in charge of generating an elevator for the elevator.
       - Logger.java : Format the message to print to the console.
       - Serializer.java : serialize or deserialize a given message.
       - Simulator.java : The class containing static variables.